-Lender Consent and Acknowledgement of Owner Participation in Jurisdiction, Michigan, PACE Program

-This acknowledgement is granted , 20, by NAME OF MORTGAGE HOLDER (the "Lender"), and for the benefit of (the "Property Owner"), and Jurisdiction in the State of Michigan.

-Recitals

-A. Pursuant to Public Act No. 270 of 2010, Ottawa established the Jurisdiction Property Assessed Clean Energy ("PACE") Program on , 20, by resolution, to promote installation of energy efficiency improvements and/or renewable energy systems.

-B. The Property Owner has applied to the Program to finance the amount of AMOUNT OFFINANCING, to be paid back as an assessment on Property Owner's real property, described in Appendix D attached hereto (the "Property"), over a period of twenty years.

-C. Owner has previously executed a mortgage, deed of trust, dated , 20, to the Lender, covering the Property, to secure a promissory note in the sum of \$ AMOUNT OF LOAN, and recorded on , 20 at Liber , Page , County Register of Deeds.
+Lender Consent and Acknowledgement of Owner Participation in Jurisdiction, Michigan, PACE Program This acknowledgement is granted, 20, by NAME OF MORTGAGE HOLDER (the "Lender"), and for the benefit of (the "Property Owner"), and Jurisdiction in the State of Michigan.
+Recitals A. Pursuant to Public Act No. 270 of 2010, Ottawa established the Jurisdiction Property Assessed Clean Energy ("PACE") Program on B. The Property Owner has applied to the Program to finance the amount of \$\frac{AMOUNT OF}{FINANCING}\$, to be paid back as an assessment on Property Owner's real property, described in Appendix D attached hereto (the "Property"), over a period of twenty years.
+C. Owner has previously executed a mortgage, deed of trust, dated, 20, to the Lender, covering the Property, to secure a promissory note in the sum of \$\frac{AMOUNT OF LOAN}{AMOUNT OF LOAN}\$, and recorded on, 20 at Liber, Page,County Register of Deeds.
 D. Repayment by the Property Owner under the PACE Special Assessment Agreement will be a statutory assessment levied against the Property notice of which shall be recorded against the Property in the Office of the County Clerk/Register of Deeds for Jurisdiction, and which assessment, together with interest and any penalties, shall constitute a lien (the "Lien") on the Property, and shall be collected subject to the terms agreed to between the parties and as contained in the PACE Special Assessment Agreement.
 Consent and Acknowledgement